yuki04160/Visualizing-Dimensional-Reduction/README.md

    - View the distribution of labels
    - Visualize dimensional reduction
      - Instead of using the whole dataset, I generated a subset of data with 100 random samples for each fashion product class.
-     - I used TSNE function from sklearn to reduce the dimension of the data down to 2.
+     - I used TSNE function from scikit-learn to reduce the dimension of the data down to 2.
      - I used Pyplot in Matplotlib to visualize the dimension-reduced dataset.
        - Instead of using dots, I used the number of the fashion product in the plot and used different colors for different fashion products.
 ## Conclusion